Master-of-Computer-Applications/rdbms_2023batch/2329009/RDBMS_file.md

   - Comes with a range of editions to suit different needs, from small businesses to large

 ## <p align="left"> Ques-2.
 Data Definition Language (DDL), Data Manipulation Language (DML), and Data Control Language (DCL) </p>
+## DDL (Data Definition Language):
+ DDL or Data Definition Language actually consists of the SQL commands that can be used to define the database schema.
+It simply deals with descriptions of the database schema and is used to create and modify the structure of database objects in the database.
+DDL is a set of SQL commands used to create, modify, and delete database structures but not data.
+These commands are normally not used by a general user, who should be accessing the database via an application.